robocorp/robocorp/log/docs/robocorp.log.md

 )
 ```

 Adds a log output which will write the contents to the given output directory.

-Optionally it's possible to collect all the output when the run is finishedand put it into a log.html file.
+Optionally it's possible to collect all the output when the run is finished and put it into a log.html file.

 **Args:**

  - <b>`output_dir`</b>:  The output directory where the log contents should be saved.
  - <b>`max_file_size`</b>:  The maximum file size for one log file (as a string with
- - <b>`the value and the unit -- accepted units are`</b>:  `b`, `kb`, `mb`, `gb`if no unit is passed it's considered `b` (bytes)).Note that the max size is not a hard guarantee, rather it's aguideline that the logging tries to follow (usually it's very close,although on degenerate cases it can be considerably different).
+ - <b>`the value and the unit -- accepted units are`</b>:  `b`, `kb`, `mb`, `gb` if no unit is passed it's considered `b` (bytes)).
+Note that the max size is not a hard guarantee, rather it's a guideline that the logging tries to follow (usually it's very close, although on degenerate cases it can be considerably different).
  - <b>`max_files`</b>:  The maximum amount of files which can be added (if more would  be needed the oldest one is erased).
  - <b>`log_html`</b>:  If given this is the path (file) where the log.html contents  should be written (the log.html will include all the logs from the  run along with a viewer for such logs).
  - <b>`log_html_style`</b>:  The style to be used for the log.html.
  - <b>`min_messages_per_file`</b>:  This is the minimum number of messages that need  to be added to a file for it to be rotated (if messages are too big  this may make the max_file_size be surpassed).
 This is needed to  prevent a case where a whole new file could be created after just  a single message if the message was too big for the max file size.